w3c/wcag2ict/introduction.md

 Additional supporting documents for WCAG 2.2, such as the [WCAG 2 Overview](http://www.w3.org/WAI/intro/wcag.php), [Techniques for WCAG 2.2](http://www.w3.org/WAI/WCAG22/Techniques/) \[\[WCAG22-TECHS\]\], and [How to Meet WCAG (Quick Reference)](http://www.w3.org/WAI/WCAG21/quickref/), remain available for web content, but have not been changed to apply to non-web documents and software.

 ### Document Conventions
-<div style="ednote">The visual styling and programmatic structure details for calling out content in this section will be updated once the details have been worked out.</div>
+<div class="ednote">The visual styling and programmatic structure details for calling out content in this section will be updated once the details have been worked out.</div>

 The following stylistic conventions are used in this document: